-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2022

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission File Number: 001-40287

-IKENA ONCOLOGY, INC.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-645 Summer Street, Suite 101

-Boston, MA (Address of principal executive offices) 81-1697316 (I.R.S.
-Employer Identification No.)

-02210 (Zip Code)

-Registrant's telephone number, including area code: (857) 273-8343

-Securities registered pursuant to Section 12(b) of the Act:

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+(Mark One) ⊠ QUARTERLY REPORT PURSUANT ΓΟ SECTION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 - For the quarterly perio O PR \Box TRANSITION REPORT PURSUANT ГО SECTION 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 For the e transition period from to Commission File N Number: 001-40287 IKENA ONCO OLOGY, II NC.
+(Exact Name of Registrant as Specified in its Cha rter) Delaware 81-1697316 (State or other jurisdic incorporation or organi (I.R.S.
+Employer Identification No.) 645 Summer Street, S Boston, MA (Address of principal execut 02210 (Zip Code) Re gistrant's telephone number, in cluding area code: (85 7) 273-8343 Securities registered pursuant to Section 12(b) of the Act: Title of each class Sym ding bol(s) Name of each exchange on which registered Common Stock, par value \$0.001 pe NA The Nasdaq Global Market or 15(d) of the Securities Exchange Act of 1934 during been subject to such filing requirements for the past 90 Indicate by check mark whether the regit S-T (§232.405 of this chapter) during the preceding 9 • equired to be submitted pursuant to Rule 405 of Regular required to submit such files).
+Yes \boxtimes No \square ation į elerated filer, smaller reporting company, or an emergir " and "emerging growth company" in Rule 12b-2 of th Large accelerated filer Accelerated filer Non-accelerated filer $\ igsim$ Smaller reporting company Σ Emerging growth company If an emerging growth company, indicat e by check mark if the registrant has elected not to use the exter nded transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\ \square$ No $\ \boxtimes$

-Yes \Box No \boxtimes As of October 31, 2022, the registrant had 36,257,493 shares of common stock, \$0.001 par value per share, outstanding.
+As of May 1, 2023, the registrant had 36,269,993 shares of common stock, \$0.001 par value per share, outstanding.